The world is flat.

 The world is flat, but it’s also shrinking.

 Real estate investors and landlords are no longer tethered to their home cities.
-Start working towards financial independence, and you can truly live and manage your rental properties from anywhere in the world.
+Start working toward financial independence, and you can truly live and manage your rental properties from anywhere in the world.

 And send me a message at any time.
 I’m happy to share what it’s like being an overseas landlord!